ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 Service & Infrastructure Maps (SIMAP):
-: SIMAP is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g. inventory, observability sources, and operational knowledge).
+: SIMAP is a data model that provides a view of the operator's networks and services, including how it is connected to other models/data (e.g., inventory, observability sources, and operational knowledge).
 It specifically provides an approach to model multi-layered topology and appropriate mechanism to navigate amongst layers and correlate between them.
   This includes layers from physical topology to service topology.

-  This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).
+: This model is applicable to multiple domains (access, core, data centers, etc.) and technologies (Optical, IP, etc.).

 SIMAP modelling:
-: The set of principles, guidelines, and conventions to model the Service & Infrastructure Maps (SIMAP) using the IETF {{?RFC8345}} approach.
-They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point or link), entity properties, relationship types between entities and relationships to other entities.
+: The set of principles, guidelines, and conventions to model the SIMAP using the IETF modelling approach {{?RFC8345}}.
+They cover the network types (layers and sublayers), entity types, entity roles (network, node, termination point, or link), entity properties, relationship types between entities and relationships to other entities.

 SIMAP model:
-: Defines the core topological entities, their role in the network, core topological properties and relationships both inside each layer and between the layers.
+: Defines the core topological entities, their role in the network, core topological properties, and relationships both inside each layer and between the layers.
-: It is the basic topological model with the links to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.
+: It is the basic topological model with references/pointers to other models and connects them all: configuration, maintenance, assurance (KPIs, status, health, symptoms, etc.), traffic engineering, different behaviors, simulation, emulation, mathematical abstractions, AI algorithms, etc.